Minimax Distribution Estimation in Wasserstein Distance: Examples Applications

 One might wonder why we are interested in studying Wasserstein convergence of distributions over spaces of smooth functions, as in Example~\ref{ex:Lipschitz_Ball}.
-Our motivation comes from the historical use of smooth function spaces have been widely used for modeling images and other complex naturalistic signals \citep{mallat1999wavelet,peyre2011numerical,sadhanala2016totalVariation}.
+Motivation comes from the historical use of smooth function spaces as models for images and other complex naturalistic signals \citep{mallat1999wavelet,peyre2011numerical,sadhanala2016totalVariation}.
 Empirical breakthroughs have recently been made in generative modeling, particularly of images, based on the principle of minimizing Wasserstein distance between the empirical distribution and a large class of models encoded by a deep neural network~\citep{montavon2016wassersteinRBMs,arjovsky2017wassersteinGAN,gulrajani2017improved}.

 However, little is known about theoretical properties of these methods; while there has been some work studying the optimization landscape of such models~\citep{nagarajan2017gradient,liang2018interaction}, we know of far less work exploring their \textit{statistical} properties.
-Given the extremely slow minimax convergence rate we derived above, it must be the case that the class of distributions encoded by such models is far smaller or sparser than $\P$.
+Given the extremely slow minimax convergence rate we derived above, it must be the case that the class of distributions encoded by such models is far smaller than $\P$.
 An important avenue for further work is thus to explicitly identify stronger assumptions that can be made on distributions over interesting classes of signals, such as images, to bridge the gap between empirical performance and our theoretical understanding.

+\begin{example}[Expectations of Lipschitz Functions \& Monte Carlo Integration] A fundamental statistical problem is to estimate an expectation $\E_{X \sim P} \left[ f(X) \right]$ of some function $f$ with respect to a distribution $P$.
+A classical duality result of Kantorovich~\citep{kantorovich1942translocation} implies that